-Join Bryan O'Neil Hughes for an in-depth discussion in this video Camera, part of Photoshop and Lightroom Everywhere: Mobile, Desktop, Cloud.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Camera, part of Photoshop and Lightroom Classic CC: Mobile, Desktop, and Cloud.

 - So, the iPhone camera has a lot of unique strengths.
 It's obviously extremely portable.
 It can communicate so I can send pictures, almost immediately, anywhere I want, I can post them to social.
 It's got all sorts of great software built into it, so I find myself using it all the time.
 If you do have access to a traditional camera, specially one that shoots raw, you're going to be able to do certain things you can't do with your phone.
 With a raw image, you're going to have access to much more dynamic range, much more latitude with your files.